ntent-ad/sbt-pack/README.md

 A sbt plugin for creating distributable Scala packages that include dependent jars and launch scripts.

+NOTE: This fork adds packaging for Samza job archive and other Samza support.   -Aki

 ### Features

 - `sbt pack` creates a distributable package in `target/pack` folder.